How Live Web Chat Can Increase Sales and Engagement

 But it is more than just website design that you should be worried about.
 Customers want engagement options—whether buying, seeking answers to a question, or looking for help to resolve a problem.
 There are various factors that small businesses and solopreneurs need to consider.
 In an earlier blog post, I delineated nine different digital considerations, with website design as one of them.

 A big mistake that too many small businesses and solopreneurs make is to think they simply need to offer visitors customized web content, along with voice and email contact options.
-Rather, customers want the ability to reach out in real time, using the device and engagement channel of their liking, for help questioning and solving issues.
-And even though self-service continues to score high with online visitors (increasing from 67% to 81% in recent years), live web chat—and even chatbots—are frequently the preferred primary channel after self-service options fail.
+Rather, customers want the ability to reach out in real-time, using the device and engagement channel of their liking, for help questioning and solving issues.
+And even though self-service continues to score high with online visitors (increasing from 67% to 81% in recent years), live web chat—and even chatbots—is frequently the preferred primary channel after self-service options fail.
 Anytime, anywhere, and any channel on any device is quite apropos.

 Live Web Chat Is a Must

-Live web chat, however, isn’t feasible for every small business, let alone solopreneurs.
+Live web chat, however, isn’t feasible for every small business, let alone solopreneurs, to take on themselves.
 It requires that you are always on and available to chat with customers.
 It also assumes that you have the expertise and bandwidth to configure and manage the live web chat solution.
 Furthermore, with live web chat only resolving a portion of inquiries, customers expect to have a seamless experience as they move between digital engagement channels.
 This means that you must have back-end integration between your voice, email, live web chat, and other digital engagement channels.
 Time and cost quickly become prohibitive, and you remain at a competitive disadvantage to larger businesses that have the resources to build and manage omnichannel engagement models.

-Business Outcomes of Live Web Chat
+Benefits of Live Chat for Business

-• Bounce rates.
+• Reduced Bounce Rates

 Valuing and respecting customers’ time cannot be underemphasized.
 Seventy-three percent of customers indicate valuing their time is the most important thing that a business can do when providing them with a good digital experience.
 Offering live web chat as a virtual real-time human-to-human engagement mode goes a long way in assuring customers that you value their time.
+If they feel their time is valued, they will feel valued and will be more likely to do business with you and keep doing business with you in the future.

 Research shows that live web chat is cheaper than voice by at least 33 percent—both for organizations managing live web chat in-house and for those that outsource it.
+Using live web chat instead of voice can save you money that can be used for other business needs.

-• Cart Abandonment.
+• Less Cart Abandonment

 Sixty-nine percent of online carts are abandoned.
 Over half are more likely to make a purchase if they have assistance via live web chat.
+Live chat for sales allows you to quickly answer sales questions a customer has that would likely result in an abandonded cart if the questions aren’t addressed.